jaylenw/Simple_DiscussDB/README.md

     Gunicorn is a Python WSGI HTTP server will be using in replacing Django's built in development server.

-3. In settings.py of oursite, add the line,
+3. In settings.py of 'oursite', add the line,

         STATIC_ROOT = os.path.join(PROJECT_PATH,'django_collected_static')